alt-basin/SAR-JOURNAL-LOG./README.md

     The drone combines thermal imaging with optical flow, an IMU, and a distance sensor to maintain stable flight and estimate motion during flight.
 It is intended       as a demonstration of how low-cost robotics systems can support SAR-style exploration and situational awareness.

  ### HARDWARE OVERVIEW
- Here is the list of the hardware i plan to use.
+ Here is the list of the hardware i plan to use, may also be used as the bill of materials.

 45A 4-in-1 Esc: 1 quantity

   - https://shopee.ph/product/933050849/26220013460?d_id=665be&uls_trackid=55tbhe3r02fa&utm_content=4B6UvNMwYFsYjngtwRRPe7ygZQL7

 VL53L1X wth lid: 1 quantity